-Commercial lending powered with an upscale business lending platform allows more speed and flexibility, as well as a higher approval rate when compared to commercial lending in banks.
-For example, in 2018 the approval rate for bank loans reached 26%, while alternative lenders approved 56% of business loans.
+Commercial lending solution powered with an upscale business lending platform allows more speed and flexibility, as well as a higher approval rate when compared to commercial lending in banks.
+For example, in 2018 the approval rate for big banks loans reached 27.7%, while alternative lenders approved 56.8% of business loans.
 Additionally, non-bank lending institutions may specialize in a wider range of loans, lending in specific industries, and in general, can create new loans faster.

 Automation & Mitigation of Human Error